Jennifer Thomas (pianist)

-Jennifer Thomas (born June 23, 1977) is an American pianist, violinist, composer, performing artist, and recording artist.
-She was classically trained starting at the age of 5, and began composing in 2003, later releasing her debut album in 2007.
+Jennifer Thomas (born 1977) is an American pianist, violinist, composer, performing artist, and recording artist.
+She was classically trained starting at the age of 5 and began composing in 2003, later releasing her debut album in 2007.

-Thomas has issued six albums, the latest, The Fire Within, was released in October 2018, and debuted at number 3 in the Billboard Classical music charts, number 2 in their Classical Crossover music charts, and number 25 in the Top Heatseekers.
+Thomas has issued eight albums, Oceans, was released in June 2024 and debuted at number 3 in the Billboard Classical Crossover music charts.
+Her 2018 album The Fire Within also debuted at number 3 in the Billboard Classical music charts, number 2 in their Classical Crossover music charts, and number 25 in the Top Heatseekers.

 Several of her original compositions and arrangements have been used in routines by International Skating Union Ice skaters at the 2022 Winter Olympics and by 2020 Summer Olympics gymnasts.

-Thomas's YouTube video recordings have achieved a total of over 10 million views, with over 1.7 million viewing a live concert performance of her arrangement of "Carol of the Bells" from her 2015 Christmas album, Winter Symphony.
+Thomas's YouTube video recordings have achieved a total of over 18 million views, with over 4 million viewing a live concert performance of her arrangement of "Carol of the Bells" from her 2015 Christmas album, Winter Symphony.
 This performance was in December 2015 at Benaroya Hall in Seattle, with the Ensign Symphony & Chorus.

 Early life

-Thomas was born in Seattle, Washington.
+Thomas grew up near Seattle, Washington.
 She got her first toy piano at the age of 3 and began formal lessons on both the piano and violin at the age of 5, under the tutelage of her mother, Carolyn Southworth.
 Her brothers also learned piano, violin, and cello from their mother.
 Jennifer and her older brother played in grade school orchestras, with Southworth as a conductor's assistant.
 Thomas continued to train classically and was involved in many recitals and piano adjudications through her teen years.
 She played with various youth orchestras and high school orchestras.
-She performed at her high school graduation, and later went to Brigham Young University - Idaho.
+She performed at her high school graduation and later went to Brigham Young University–Idaho.

 At Brigham Young University–Idaho, Thomas studied piano under Professor Stephen Allen.
-She was a member of the university's Piano Ensemble group, accompanied the College choir and many vocal/instrumental students, as well as played violin in the university symphony.
-Thomas also competed in the University's Concerto Competition, where she took 2nd place performing the Piano Concerto No. 3 (Prokofiev).
+She was a member of the university's Piano Ensemble group and accompanied the college choir and many vocal/instrumental students as well as playing violin in the university symphony.
+Thomas also competed in the university's Concerto Competition, where she took second place performing the Piano Concerto No. 3 (Prokofiev).

-After college graduation, Thomas moved to Salt Lake City, Utah, and was a regular performer with the Temple Square Concert Series, and played violin in the Murray Symphony orchestra.
+After college graduation, Thomas moved to Salt Lake City, Utah, where she was a regular performer with the Temple Square Concert Series and played violin in the Murray Symphony orchestra.
 While performing with the Murray Symphony, Thomas was a featured soloist on the Edward MacDowell Piano Concerto No. 2.
-She eventually moved to Northwest, where she performed as a violinist with the Oregon Pro Arte Chamber Orchestra, and worked for the Seattle Symphony in the Education Department.
+She eventually moved to the Pacific Northwest, where she performed as a violinist with the Oregon Pro Arte Chamber Orchestra and worked for the Seattle Symphony in the Education Department.
 It was during her time working for the Seattle Symphony when she started composing her own original music.